-- If the algorithm halts, then $dist(v) \leq w(s \rightsquigarrow v)$ for any path $s \rightsquigarrow v$ . - This is easy to prove by induction on the number of edges in the path $s \rightsquigarrow v$ . (left as an exercise)
+- If the algorithm halts, then $dist(v) \leq w(s \leadsto v)$ for any path $s \leadsto v$ . - ullet This is easy to prove by induction on the number of edges in the path $s \leadsto v$ . (which you will do in the hw)

-- The algorithm halts if and only if there is no negative cycle reachable from s. - The 'only if' direction is easy-if there is a reachable negative cycle, then after the first edge in the cycle is relaxed, the cycle always has at least one tense edge. - The 'if' direction follows from the fact that every relaxation step reduces either the number of vertices with dist(v) = ∞ by 1 or reduces the sum of the finite shortest path lengths by some positive amount.
+- The algorithm halts if and only if there is no negative cycle reachable from s. - The 'only if' direction is easy-if there is a reachable negative cycle, then after the first edge in the cycle is relaxed, the cycle always has at least one tense edge. - The 'if' direction follows from the fact that every relaxation step reduces either the number of vertices with $dist(v) = \infty$ by 1 or reduces the sum of the finite shortest path lengths by some positive amount.